ukantjadia/NLTK/README.md

 **Aim**: To create a Twitter bot in python for detecting the emotions of tweets.

 ## Overview
-- This is an unfinished project for detecting the emotion of text using NLP(NLTK) library of python.
+- This is an unfinished project for detecting the emotion of text using NLP (NLTK) library of python.
 - After completion, this will be used with Twitter for detecting the emotion and tweeting in response.

 ## Installation
-- requirement.txt will be provided very soon.
+- requirements.txt will be provided very soon.
 - Just connect to kernel and run the notebook.

-> Some execution detailas and help is written in markdown.
+> Some execution details and help is written in markdown.

 ## Stages
 - [ ] Twitter bot for storing the trending tweets.